WICG/scheduling-apis/YieldAndContinuation.md

 One strategy is to statically chunk work ahead of time and schedule it with `setTimeout` or `postMessage`.
-But this is often difficult in practice, e.g. it's to get the chunk size right, and that can change depending on the underlying hardware.
+But this is often difficult in practice, e.g. it's hard to get the chunk size right, and that can change depending on the underlying hardware.

 A more common strategy is to run for some amount of time and yield when